gxc-challenge-winter21/gxc-team-1/README.md

   <H3> A B O U T </H3>
 <p>
   We are glad to welcome you to our repository today.
 During the last three months (October 2021 - December 2021) we developed a concept how to integrate folding bikes attractively and easily with public transport, especially in suburban areas.
 For the implementation, we designed a digital prototype in the form of a mobile app.
-The prototype is not meant to be a standalone application, rather it should be seen as an extension of the already existing <i>DB Navigator</i>-App.
+The prototype is not meant to be a stand-alone application, rather it should be seen as an extension of the already existing <i>DB Navigator</i>-App.
 </p>
 <br>

 <H3> T H E &nbsp;&nbsp; P R O B L E M </H3>
 <p> In order to visualize the problem we created a Storyboard.
 The Storyboard helped to picture one of many problems and a solution within just six frames. <br>
-Another big problem the whole world is facing is the climate crisis: Being able to enforce people to use public transportation and take a bike for the first and last mile can safe more than 120mg CO2 each kilometer.
+Another big problem the whole world is facing is the climate crisis: being able to enforce people to use public transportation and take a bike for the first and last mile can safe more than 120mg CO2 each kilometer.
 </p>
 <br>